-Creating an Airbnb can be a great way to make extra money, and Chicago is one of the most popular places for Airbnb.
-It's not too difficult or time-consuming to maintain an Airbnb, but Chicago has some regulations that are important to keep in mind.
+Hosting an Airbnb can be a wonderful way to make extra money, and Chicago is one of the most popular places for it.
+It's not too difficult or time-consuming to maintain an Airbnb, but Chicago does have some regulations that are important to keep in mind.

-The City of Chicago created an ordinance (which you can read here) in 2016 that places some restrictions, regulations and taxes on short-term rental (STR) properties.
+The City of Chicago created an ordinance in 2016 that places some restrictions, regulations and taxes on short-term rental (STR) properties.
 Here are its most important aspects:

 The host must be the STR property's homeowner

 The STR property must be the homeowner's primary residence

 The STR property must not be subject to any prohibitions against any form of renting, like those commonly found in condominiums

 Other laws exist that allow officials to efficiently check these requirements.